Journey to the East: Plot summary

-Journey to the East is written from the point of view of a man (called "H. H." in the book) who becomes a member of "The League", a timeless religious sect whose members include famous fictional and real characters, such as Plato, Mozart, Pythagoras, Paul Klee, Don Quixote, Puss in Boots, Tristram Shandy, Baudelaire, Goldmund (from Hesse's Narcissus and Goldmund), the artist Klingsor (from Hesse's Klingsor's Last Summer), and the ferryman Vasudeva (from Hesse's Siddhartha).
-A branch of the group goes on a pilgrimage to "the East" in search of the "ultimate Truth".
-The narrator speaks of traveling through both time and space, across geography imaginary and real.
+Journey to the East is written from the point of view of a man (called "H. H." in the book) who becomes a member of a religious sect called "The League", whose members include famous fictional and real characters from throughout history, including Plato, Paul Klee, Don Quixote, Goldmund (from Hesse's Narcissus and Goldmund), the artist Klingsor (from Hesse's Klingsor's Last Summer), and the ferryman Vasudeva (from Hesse's Siddhartha).
+H. H. and other members of the League go on a pilgrimage to "the East" in search of the "ultimate Truth".
+Their servant, Leo, is described as happy, pleasant, handsome, beloved by everyone, and having a rapport with animals.

-Although at first fun and enlightening, the Journey runs into a crisis in a deep mountain gorge called Morbio Inferiore when Leo, apparently a simple servant, disappears, causing the group to plummet into anxiety and argument.
-Leo is described as happy, pleasant, handsome, beloved by everyone, having a rapport with animals – to a discerning reader, he seems a great deal more than a simple servant, but nobody in the pilgrimage, including the narrator, seems to realise this.
-Nor does anyone seem to wonder why the group dissolves in dissension and bickering after Leo disappears.
-Instead they accuse Leo of taking with him various objects which they seem to be missing (and which turn up later) and which they regard as very important (and which later turn out not to be very important), and they blame him for the eventual disintegration of the group and failure of the Journey.
+"The Journey" is enjoyable at first, until the travelers reach a deep mountain gorge called Morbio Inferiore, where Leo disappears.
+The anxious travelers argue among themselves.
+They accuse the absent Leo of having taken various objects which they seem to be missing (and which turn up later) and which they regard as very important (but which later turn out to be unimportant), and they blame him for the eventual disintegration of the group and failure of the Journey.